addb-swstarlab/OANet/README.md

 We used RocksDB in our experiments.
 The dataset consists of data for multiple workloads environment.
-And each row of the dataset for each workload consists of Knob configuration values and performance values.
+And each row of the dataset for each workload consists of Knob configuration values and performance(external metrics. e,g,Time,Rate, WAF, SA) values.

 ## Paper
 ### This paper received the Excellent Paper Award from the KSC 2021.